Non-Hermitian adiabatic transport in spaces of exceptional points: Derivations of results

 An important special case of adiabatic transport in $\cepn$ is that in which $A$ (and hence $a_r$) is independent of $s$ (for all $r$).
-In that case, the coefficients in eq.\ (\ref{jplusepsa}) are constant, so the system does stay in an initial eigenstate for all $s$, and the preceding remarks conclude the calculation.
+In that case, the coefficients in eq.\ (\ref{jplusepsa}) are constant, so the system does stay in an initial eigenstate of $J_n+\varepsilon A$ for all $s$ if it is in one initially, and the preceding remarks conclude the calculation.
 We note that the corresponding path is ``straight'' in $GL_n({\bf C})$, with $\Lambda(s)=\Lambda(0)\exp (-sA)$, and that such paths can return to the starting point, so $\Lambda(1)=\Lambda(0)$.
 Moreover, these loops can be non-trivial in both $\pi_1(GL_n({\bf C}))$ and $\pi_1(\cepn)$, that is, they can have non-zero winding number (modulo $n$) when projected to $\cepn$.
-In the general case, when $A$ is not constant, there could be further contributions to the geometric phase of the same order, which we now discuss.
+In the general case, in which $A$ is not constant, there could be further contributions to the geometric phase of the same order, which we discuss next.